VTyiu/KrakenTheCode/README.md

 # Kraken the Code
 Collaborative with artist Krajna Alcantara (ig: @slice.o.onione), a top down dungeon game created with Unity.
+Code is in C++.
 Early stages and was only able to make a limited number of levels.
 Game is playable on itch.io in-browser: https://vtyiu.itch.io/kraken-the-code-final

 Game inspired by Binding of Isaac.